 Separately, a federal district court rejected SFFA’s claims against UNC after trial.
 Before an appeal was heard, however, the Supreme Court agreed to take up the case in tandem with the Harvard case.

-Supporters of the policy say it would unequivocally mean fewer minority students on the campuses of the nation’s most selective colleges and universities.
+Supporters of the policy say it will unequivocally mean fewer minority students on the campuses of the nation’s most selective colleges and universities.
 Without affirmative action, students of color would experience an estimated 23 percentage-point decline in likelihood of admission to highly selective public universities, according to one study from 2014.

 Dozens of major American companies that employ tens of thousands of U.S. workers have told the Supreme Court that ending affirmative action would undermine recruitment of diverse, highly educated job candidates and, in turn, hurt profits.